Smith Brothers Family Foundation Inc

 Grants are awarded based on:

-• Trustees' knowledge of and relationships with organizations
+• Trustees' knowledge of and relationships with organisations

 • Family members' personal interests and connections